Master's Programme in International and European Law and Business

 Where do you see yourself in five years?

 – I will probably work at management level or become a scholar to do legal and economic issue research.

 The programme consists of four courses of 15 credits each.

-The first course is an introductory course consisting of a series of crash courses on international trade and business, on the fundamentals of international and EU commercial law, and on some theoretical and methodological tools that are central to the course.
+The first course is an introductory course consisting of a series of crash courses on international trade and business, the fundamentals of international and EU commercial law, and some theoretical and methodological tools that are central to the course.

 This is followed by two courses which explore in greater depth key topics relating to the establishment of businesses in other countries, foreign direct investment (FDI), international business cooperation and acquisitions, and the regulatory framework of international agreements on trade in goods and services.

-In the final course, you will write a Master's Thesis of 15 credits, which is an independent academic work written with the advice and support of an appointed supervisor.
+In the final course, you will write a Master's thesis of 15 credits, which is an independent academic work written with the advice and support of an appointed supervisor.
 The thesis is written in pairs, with one student having a background in business studies and the other student having a background in commercial law.

-The programme has significant elements of relevant theory and methodology which is applied to a number of case studies.
+The programme has significant elements of relevant theory and methodology which are applied to a number of case studies.
 Through active collaboration between students with backgrounds in commercial law and business studies, respectively, you will learn to produce an integrated analysis using tools from both subjects.
 The learning of theory and methodology and the working approach within these case studies - where theory and methodology are applied to real or hypothetical situations - prepares you for the final thesis course.